 If a district’s local property taxes ARE sufficient to meet the LCFF set by the State, then that district is classified as a "Basic Aid" district.
 The State provides only additional funding of $120 per student to that district.
 Any local property taxes beyond the LCFF are retained by the district.
 Mill Valley School District qualifies as a Basic Aid district.

 In 2016, Mill Valley residents approved Measure E, a vital parcel tax measure that provides local funds to support the experienced teachers and quality academic programs in our district.
 This parcel tax accounts for approximately 20% of the district’s budget.
 The supplemental parcel tax passed in 2012 expired on June 30, 2021.

 Wise Fiscal Management and Stewardship

 Mill Valley School District’s Board of Trustees is made up of 5 members.
 The board members act as liaisons to our schools.
-This system helps facilitate communication between the Board and each school.
-The Board welcomes dialogue with the community and holds monthly meetings that are open to our public.
+This system helps facilitate communication between the board and each school.
+The Board welcomes dialogue with the community and holds monthly meetings that are open to the public.
 The role of the Board covers four broad areas of responsibility:

 - Establishing a vision for the District